Post-market Review of Chronic Obstructive Pulmonary Disease (COPD) Medicines

 Public consultation addressing the final Review Terms of Reference was open between 4 March and 22 April 2016.
 To view submissions please go to the Public Consultation page.

-A Stakeholder Forum will be held in Sydney on 21 March 2017, to provide a further opportunity to contribute to the Review.
-Pharmaceutical sponsors of COPD medicines listed on the PBS, representatives of peak bodies, consumer organisations, and individuals who provided a submission to the Review have been invited to participate.
+A Stakeholder Forum was held in Sydney on 21 March 2017.
+Pharmaceutical sponsors of COPD medicines listed on the PBS, representatives of peak bodies, consumer organisations, and individuals who provided a submission to the Review were invited to participate.
+The Stakeholder Forum Summary is provided below:

 This Review will follow the Post-market Review Framework available on the Reviews website.
 This process includes public consultation on the draft Terms of Reference, an opportunity to provide submissions to the Review, and an opportunity to comment on the draft Review Report.